minhduc29/E-Teams/README.md

 - Click the topic name and/or Entry to see your entries.

-- You can now delete the whole topic and its entries or just a single entry.
+- You can now delete the topic and its entries.
 ---
 #### Update
 - This is where we show our update, new features with date and time.